-Figure E-6 in Online Appendix E shows the corresponding event studies for each column of the table.
-We continue to observe an upward trend in the estimates for the capital city effect at average levels of the scaling variable, as well as an increase after treatment in the estimated interaction effects.
-Pre-trends appear to be flat, with the exception of the estimate two periods before treatment when the scaling variable is the urban population in the initial region.
+Figure E-7 in Online Appendix E shows the corresponding event studies for each table column.
+We continue to observe an upward trend in the estimates for the capital city effect at average levels of the scaling variable and an increase after treatment in the estimated interaction effects.
+Pre-trends appear flat, except for the urban population.

-In Online Appendix F, we examine whether "mother" capitals-i.e., cities that rule over a smaller area after a regional split but maintain their political status-experience a change in economic activity.
+In Online Appendix F, we examine whether "rump" capitals-i.e., cities that rule over a smaller area after a regional split but maintain their political status-experience a change in economic activity.
 We find no evidence suggesting their activity responds in either direction (but the relatively wide confidence intervals include a range of potential effects).
-We also briefly examine the role of preference heterogeneity in Online Appendix E. There, we use ethnic diversity in the initial region as a proxy for preference heterogeneity (Table E-9).31 We find no evidence favoring the hypothesis that capital cities grow at different speeds when located in more ethnically homogeneous (or diverse) regions.32
+We also briefly examine the role of preference heterogeneity in Online Appendix E. There, we use ethnic diversity in the initial region as a proxy for preference heterogeneity (Table E-8).
+We find no evidence favoring the hypothesis that capital cities grow at different speeds when located in more ethnically homogeneous (or diverse) regions.

-Location and economic fundamentals: We now examine whether the place-based policy of designating cities as subnational capitals substitute or complement good economic fundamentals.33 If they are substitutes, then the allocation of subnational capital and public investment can have a significant impact on the hinterland, i.e., in regions with few local advantages or primarily suited to agricultural production, while
+Location and economic fundamentals: We now examine whether the place-based policy of designating cities as subnational capitals substitutes or complements good economic fundamentals.
+If they are substitutes, then the allocation of subnational capital and public investment can significantly impact the hinterland, i.e., in regions with few local advantages or primarily suited to agricultural production, while inducing little change in areas where trade-related fundamentals are already strong.
+If they are complements, then cities with better market access and otherwise favorable fundamentals would disproportionately benefit from the investments associated with capital city status.